 Tips for Balancing Alcohol and Weight Loss Goals:

-• Plan Ahead: If you know you’ll be consuming alcohol, plan your meals and snacks accordingly.
-Prioritize nutritious, low-calorie options to balance out the extra calories from alcohol.
+- Plan ahead: If you know you’ll be having a drink or two, plan your meals and snacks accordingly.
+Opt for lower-calorie food choices earlier in the day to make room for the extra calories from the drinks.